frederic-perez/AmE-dictionary/data/dictionary.md

 __john__ _slang_ Toilet.
 The term is thought to derive from Sir John Harrington (1560 – 1612), he was an English courtier, author and translator popularly known as the inventor of the flush toilet.
 __Johnnie-come-lately__ _n_ _idiom_ :two: (Johnny-come-lately) Someone new to a situation or status.
 __johnnies__ _Actual voters, not just financiers and think-tank johnnies._
+__Johnny One-Note__ _idiom_ Someone who repeatedly expresses or maintains a strong opinion on a single or a few particular subjects.
 __joined at the hip__ _idiom_ :two: To be exceptionally close to someone.
 __joint__ _n_ A prison, a jail.
 __joists__